-Focusing on you and your family's future needs
+Our mediation service focuses on you and your family's future needs when separating

 NEXT, if both parties agree to proceed, mediation meetings are held, usually for 90 minutes each meeting, which are attended by both parties.
 At the meetings, your mediator will assist you in settling your differences and hopefully reaching a mutually agreed option.

 After the conclusion of the mediation the mediator will produce documents outlining what you have both agreed during the meetings.

 The number of meetings will depend on the complexity of your issues, but will generally be between 2 and 4 sessions for financial matters and one where children only issues are discussed.